-Not only are they serving top-notch nosh, with dishes like chilli feta eggs and cheesy fries with house made cashew parmesan, the decor is fresh with pastel hues, blonde wood and fiddle leaf figs, capturing the coastal vibe of the Gold Coast.
+Not only are they serving top-notch nosh, with dishes like chilli feta eggs and vegan cheesy fries with house made cashew parmesan, the decor is fresh with pastel hues, blonde wood and fiddle leaf figs, capturing the coastal vibe of the Gold Coast.

 Niche & co.

 Tugun’s Niche & Co. is the winning place for acai bowls.
 The menu is extensive – if you’re a sweet tooth you’ll have a hankering for the salted caramel option – and the results are definitely Insta-worthy, making this a top (healthy) pitstop on a dash to the airport along the Gold Coast Highway.

 If you’re after something savoury, the Moroccan flatbread is a crowd favourite for breakfast, while burgers, bagels and nourish plates will satiate those midday hunger pangs.

 Vegan, keto, paleo, you name it, these guys in Bundall have something for every kind of healthy eating (and kindly spells it out nice and clear on their menu so you don’t need to ask a million questions when ordering).

 From the moment you enter past the lush green wall, you just feel more energised; maybe it’s the buzzing atmosphere or because you know you’re about to eat nourishing whole foods with a conscious.